bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] **More Coins**
 		- [ ] Week:
 			- [ ] Work on implementing new power coins and their powers.
+		- [ ] **Coin Power Refactor**
+			- [ ] Each power should have a list of activation conditions
+				- [ ] "CanGainArrows" - not at arrow cap
+				- [ ] "CanGainCoin" - not at coin cap
+				- [ ] "EnemyCoin" - allows enemy coins to be selected
+				- [ ] "PlayerCoin" - allows player coins to be selected
 		- [ ] Add Coins and their Powers
 			- [ ] Trivial
-				- [ ] Perseus - Gorgon's Gaze Reflected - Turn a coin to or from stone.
+				- [x] Perseus - Gorgon's Gaze Reflected - Turn a coin to or from stone.
-				- [ ] Hypnos - Bed of Poppies - Blank a tails coin.
+				- [x] Hypnos - Bed of Poppies - Blank a tails coin.
-				- [ ] Chione - Embracing Cold - Flip a coin to tails and freeze it.
+				- [x] Chione - Embracing Cold - Flip a coin to tails and freeze it.
 If it is one of your coins, reduce its tails penalty to 0 this round.
-				- [ ] Hecate - The Key to Magick - Choose a coin.
+				- [x] Hecate - The Key to Magick - Choose a coin.
 Ignite it, Bless it, and make it Lucky.
 				- [ ] Phaethon - Smitten Upstart - Destroy this coin.
 Gain souls, arrows, life, and fully recharge patron.
 Upgrades each round.
 				- [ ] Dolos - Beneath Prosopon - Choose a coin.
 This coin permanently becomes a copy of that coin.
 					- [ ] Only and always available as a Triobol.